visnu-c/rna-seq-analysis/README.md

 - `less brain_a.s.fastq.gz_trimming_report.txt` to check trimming report

 ## Mapping
-- with mapping.slurm to human genome draft GRCh38
+- `sbatch mapping.slurm` to map RNA-Seq data to human genome draft GRCh38
+- `samtools view brain_a.s_trimmed.bam | less` to see the .bam file

 ## Convertion